brix4dayz/dpd_cpp/README.md

 __Current__ __Objectives__:
 * Finish TriblockFrame and its parent classes.
 * Reorganize dpdData, dpdFrame, and bin classes as parent classes.
-   + CopolymerFrame inherents from DPDFrame, should have BondBin cube instead Bin's.
+   + CopolymerFrame inherents from DPDFrame, should have TailBin cube instead Bin's.
+   + Builders could use BondBin cube for fluid collision detection.
    + Bond's need com and reference to molecule.
    + AngBond could be class containing two bonds.
 * Implement Nanoparticle class.